raunakdas0921/Social-network-Graph-Link-Prediction---Facebook-Challenge/README.md

 ## Business objectives and constraints:

 1) No low-latency requirement.
-2) Probability of prediction is useful to recommend ighest probability links
+2) Probability of prediction is useful to recommend highest probability links

 ## Performance metric for supervised learning: